Thyroid Cancer

 Thyroid cancer is a type of cancer that begins in the thyroid gland and can spread to nearby tissues and other areas of the body.

-In Colorado, there are an estimated 710 new cases diagnosed annually and fewer than 50 deaths.
+In Colorado, there are an estimated 710 new cases diagnosed annually.

 Thyroid Cancer Prognosis and Survival Rates